Youth Outreach Coordinator

 Lukan (He/Him/They pronouns) is a conscientious pansexual Trans* masculine identified individual.
 He was born and raised in Contra Costa County until he transferred from community college to San José State University for a B.A. in Psychology, and later returned to San José State for a M.S. in Clinical Psychology.
 Lukan is passionate about affordable, accessible, and expansive mental health care of LGBTQIA+ youth, adults, families, and couples, with special interest in providing mental health access to transgender, non-binary, and gender non-conforming individuals.
 When not working, Lukan enjoys multiple artistic outlets (drawing, sculpting, sewing), hiking, astrophotography, and sleeping!

 Mariana (Mariana/they) is a bilingual queer femme Mexican designer and community builder based on Chochenyo Ohlone Land.
 Actively connected with the food justice and art community in the Bay Area, Mariana dreams of a therapy framework encompassing ecopsychology and art therapy to aid people of color toward healing and thriving.
 Mariana’s work has supported small and large organizations in mental health, re-entry justice, emergency housing, and gallery spaces.
-Mariana deeply cares about people, their stories, dreams, resilience, and joy.
+Mariana deeply cares about people, their stories, dreams, and joy.
 For fun, Mariana is in the ceramic studio, eating, tending the garden, and generally finding hope in non-capitalist work.

 Associate Clinician/Youth Program Manager & Trainer